winston-lin-wei-cheng/DeepEmoClusters/README.md

 # Reference
 If you use this code, please cite the following paper:

-Wei-Cheng Lin, Kusha Sridhar and Carlos Busso, "DeepEmoClusters: A Semi-Supervised Framework for Latent Cluster Representation of Speech Emotions"
+Wei-Cheng Lin, Kusha Sridhar and Carlos Busso, "DeepEmoCluster: A Semi-Supervised Framework for Latent Cluster Representation of Speech Emotions"

 ```
 @InProceedings{xXx,